SamuelTrahanNOAA/ufs-gource/README.md

 ## UFS Logo Usage Restrictions

-Although this software is CC0 (public domain), the UFS logo in `UFS-logo-recolored-150dpi.png` has usage restrictiosn.
+Although this software is CC0 (public domain), the UFS logo in `UFS-logo-recolored-150dpi.png` has usage restrictions.
 It is a trademark, and the CC0 public domain declaration does not release trademark rights.
 Read the LICENSE.md for details.
 Do not use the UFS logo without permission from the UFS Community